-When a friend or relative dies, you may need to act as their executor or administrator – taking responsibility for collecting their assets, paying off any debts and distributing what’s left to the beneficiaries.
+When a friend or relative dies, you may need to act as their executor or administrator – taking responsibility for collecting their assets, paying off any debts and distributing what’s left to the will's beneficiaries.
 This can be a complex, time-consuming and sometimes stressful role.
-This briefing guides you through the legal and practical issues you need to take into account.
+Read on to learn about the legal and practical issues you need to consider.

 If the deceased left a will, it is likely to name one or more executors who would normally take responsibility for sorting out the deceased’s financial affairs, provided they are willing and capable.
 There can be between one and four executors, though two is most common.